 As a performer, Sean appeared in the Warner Brothers film The Bodyguard starring Whitney Houston and acted as choreographer for many of the dance sequences.
 Most recently, Sean has appeared as guest choreographer on the hit show So You Think You Can Dance in the USA, Canada and the UK.
 He also hosted, choreographed and was the Head Judge for the reality dance competition Dirty Dancing: Time of Your Life, which aired on Living TV.
 Some other television credits include choreographer for Prince’s ABC television special The Ride Divine, NBC’s series Guys Next Door, Janet Jackson’s performance on Saturday Night Live, along with MTV VMAs and Soul Train Awards.

 Sean has also written, directed, and choreographed large-scale musicals in Russia, Japan and Germany.
-Recent credits include West Side Story in Greece and original choreography for Daddy Cool in London’s West End for which he received a What’s On Stage Theatre Award Nomination for Best Choreography.
+Recent credits include April Fools at the Segal Centre in Montreal, West Side Story in Greece, and original choreography for Daddy Cool in London’s West End for which he received a What’s On Stage Theatre Award Nomination for Best Choreography.
 Sean’s award-winning choreography credits include an MTV VMA and Bob Fosse Award for Best Choreography in Michael & Janet Jackson’s “Scream” video, and a Best Dance award for Prince’s “Cream.”
 He has also won a VH1 Video Award for best dance sequence in Prince’s “Get Off” video and an NAACP Image Award for Best choreography in Whitney Houston’s “I’m Every Woman.”
-Last fall, Sean choreographed the Canadian television show Over the Rainbow with Andrew Lloyd Weber.
+Sean choreographed the Canadian television show Over the Rainbow with Andrew Lloyd Webber.